SciVis/scivis.github.io/pages/pages-root-folder/index.md

   title: "Inviwo"
   url: 'https://www.inviwo.org'
   image: inviwo-logo-512px.png
   text: 'Inviwo is a software framework for the rapid prototyping visualizations.
-It is written in C++, exploits modern graphics hardware, and is available under BSD license, which permits free use in any setup - also commercially'
+It is written in C++, exploits modern graphics hardware, and is available under BSD license, which permits free use in any setup - also commercially.'
 widget3:
   title: "VIA MD"
   url: 'https://github.com/scanberg/viamd'